ArjunxyzSatish/Job-Analysis-Data-Science-Project-/README.md

 The data consists of data analyst, data scientist and data engineer roles in the UK from Glassdoor.

+I have made a dashboard for this dataset, using Tableau, which can be found here.

 ## Skills Demonstrated
 ### [Data Preprocessing and Cleaning](#data-cleaning)
 - Handling missing data and outliers